AI agents vs chatbots for sales: what's the difference?

 AI agents and chatbots are both powered by large language models but work completely differently.
 One responds to prompts.
 The other acts without being asked.
 Here's the distinction that matters for sales.

 AI agents and chatbots are both powered by large language models, but they work in fundamentally different ways.
 A chatbot responds when you ask it something.
 An AI agent acts on its own.
-That single difference has profound implications for what each is useful for in a sales context.
+That single difference determines what each is actually useful for in sales.

-A chatbot (ChatGPT, Claude, HubSpot's AI assistant) is a reactive system.
-You open it, you provide a prompt, it generates a response.
-When the conversation ends, the chatbot's involvement ends.
-It has no memory of previous conversations unless you explicitly provide that context.
-It doesn't plan to do anything in the future.
-It doesn't act on your CRM or send emails unless you copy its output and do it yourself.
+A chatbot — ChatGPT, Claude, HubSpot's AI assistant — is a reactive system.
+You open it, type a prompt, and get a response.
+When the conversation ends, its involvement ends.
+No memory of previous sessions unless you paste in the context yourself.
+No future plans.
+No access to your CRM unless you copy the output and do the work manually.

 An AI agent is a proactive system.
 It runs on a schedule, independently decides what to do based on its role and current context, executes actions on real systems, and remembers what it did.
 You don't need to prompt it.
 You don't need to be present.
 It finds the prospects, writes the emails, sends them, logs the activity in the CRM, follows up, and hands off warm replies.